iterative/dvc.org/content/docs/command-reference/cache/dir.md

 [cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory).)
-Unlike doing so with `dvc config cache`, this command transform paths (`value`) that are provided relative to the current working directory into paths **relative to the config file location**.
+Unlike doing so with `dvc config cache`, this command transform paths (`value`) that are provided relative to the current working directory into paths **relative to the config file location** of your own project.
 They are required in the latter form for the config file.

 ## Options